 A student coming to school after school has started for the day must first report to the office.
 They must have a signed parent note or make parent contact by phone to excuse the tardiness.

 Doctor/dentist notes are required for a non-chargeable absence.

 Students are responsible for finding out what their make-up work is after an absence.
-They are given twice the number of days they were absent to make up the work up to a limit of two weeks.

 Skipping classes, lunch and unexcused absences could result in detentions or suspension.